brains-on-code/CodersMUSE/README.md

 If you want to try out CodersMUSE, clone the repository.
 Besides the python scripts, it comes with some sample data located in `/sample`.
 Currently, the full-brain fMRI data cannot be shared on this public repository due to German privacy regulations.
 Please contact us if you would like to access a sample fMRI data set.

-### Preprocessing Your Own Data
+### Using Your Own Data

-If you want to explore your own experiment data, make sure to preprocess your data in a way CodersMUSE can handle the data.
+If you want to explore your own experiment data, make sure to preprocess and prepare your data in a way that is compatible to CodersMUSE's expectation.
+This first prototype is rather inflexible when it comes to input data.

+The data should be in `.csv` files.
+One file each for behavioral, eye-tracking, and psycho-physiological data.
+The `.csv` files should be:

+* Comma-separated
+* Be aligned to one common `Time` column
+* Time resolution is in hundreds of a second
+* Use the same column naming as the sample files (see `/sample/data`)
+* Already be preprocessed, if necessary (e.g., smoothing)

+If you encounter problems, please let us know.

 ## License